zf-fr/zfr-rest/docs/annotation-mapping-reference.md

 *Optional attributes:*

 * **inputFilter**: FQCN of the input filter to use.
-If not set, it will reuse the input filter set at the class level.
+If not set, it will reuse the input filter set in the `Resource` annotation.
 * **hydrator** : FQCN of the hydrator to use.
-If not set, it will reuse the hydrator set at the class level.
+If not set, it will reuse the hydrator set in the `Resource` annotation.
 * **paginate**: (default to true) If this attribute is set to true, then the elements are wrapped around a Zend\Paginator instance.

 *Example:*